ElektraInitiative/PermaplanT/doc/decisions/frontend_keyhandling.md

     };
 ```

-### keyhandling independent of focus
+### Keyhandling independent of focus

-- if keylistener should be triggered independent of focused html elemnt
+- if keylistener should be triggered independent of focused HTML element
 - method: use custom keybinding hook and pass handlers according to config

 Example: